profpurplekale/day2repository/README.md

 # Japanese Americans in Arizona Oral History Project

 This collection is based on a collaboration with the Japanese American Citizens League Arizona Chapter to document the history of Japanese Americans in Arizona.
-The initial focus collected oral histories of Nisei (second generation Japanese Americans) but also includes photographs, documents, and other materials provided by community members for the project.
+The project collected oral histories of Nisei (second generation Japanese Americans) and also includes photographs, documents, and other materials provided by community members for the project.

 ----------